frankjer1/ProteinsResiduesDistance/readme.md

-# Protein Residues Links calculator
+# Protein Chains Links calculator

 Hello everyone!
 This simple project let the user understand where are the links between protein chains valutating the distances between ther residues.